dj-himp/DX11GPUParticles/README.md

-# DX11GPUParticles
+# DirectX 11 GPU Particle system

-- Full GPU particles engine I'm making for learning purpose.
+- Fully GPU particles engine I'm making for learning purpose.
 - Repo could be broken sometimes
 - Constructive feedbacks/improvement/errors pointing are welcome ! (for those who want to take the time to dive into the code :) )